 AAE offers three graduate degree options:

-The Agricultural and Applied Economics Ph.D. program provides a rigorous background in economic theory and analysis, combined with courses in the student’s area of interest.
+The Agricultural and Applied Economics Ph.D. program provides a rigorous background in economic theory and analysis, combined with advanced courses in Economics of Development, Economics of Natural Resources and Environment, Economics of Agriculture and Community Economics.
 Students will enjoy small class sizes, a supportive atmosphere, and strong relationships with their major advisor.
 The program takes 4-5 years to complete, and offers further training in economic theory and econometrics, as well as major and minor field course work.
 The Ph.D. curriculum relies on the doctoral core in theory and econometrics offered by Wisconsin’s outstanding and highly ranked Department of Economics.
 When matched with the department’s applied courses, which teach students how to use advanced methods to conceptualize and answer contemporary economic problems, this strong core training prepares students for a variety of challenging careers.
-For admissions 21-22, GRE scores are optional due to pandemic.

 Agricultural and Applied Economics M.S.
 AAE Professional Option (MSPO) is a full-time, 15-month, accelerated professional master’s program.
 The program focuses on helping students to develop skills in economic reasoning, data management, empirical analysis, and technical communication.
-Students will be well prepared to enter the professional workforce in both the US and abroad in data-intensive and quantitatively focused jobs in economic consulting, businesses, agribusinesses, non-profit organizations focused on development, and governmental sectors.
-For admissions 21-22, GRE scores are optional due to pandemic.
+Students will be well prepared to enter the professional workforce in both the US and abroad in data-intensive and quantitatively focused jobs in economic consulting, businesses, agribusinesses, non-profit organizations focused on development and governmental sectors.

-If you have questions, please contact our Graduate Program Coordinator for graduate admissions.
-For admissions 21-22, GRE scores are optional due to pandemic.
+If you have questions, please contact our Graduate Program Manager for graduate admissions.